Junglepussy: Musical style and influences

 In a 2014 interview with Interview, Junglepussy cited she has taken inspiration from musicians such as Erykah Badu, Missy Elliott, Lady Saw, Kelis, Busta Rhymes, Vybz Kartel, Mavado, The Veronicas, Metric, Gossip, and Soulja Boy.

 Public image

 Junglepussy explained that as a young woman she was mostly influenced by the television show Moesha, starring singer/actress Brandy.
 She said in Paper: "Growing up, I would see Brandy on Moesha and see her keeping in her cornrows and her braids, but still flourish in her art and music, looking fly.
 I loved Moesha as a child, but now I take away something more special from it.
 Just because you're a black girl, it doesn't mean you need to only care about hair and makeup.
 Brandy cared about books, culture and where she was going — you can do both."

 Personal life

-Junglepussy is autistic.
-She identifies as asexual.
+Junglepussy is autistic, and identifies as asexual.